WilliamRADFunk/electronjs-boilerplate/README.md

 # electronjs-boilerplate
-(In Progress) - Simple "hello world" boilerplate application using ElectronJs.
+(Complete) - Simple boilerplate application using ElectronJs with Typescript, Gulp, and SCSS.

 ***